 For drivers with disabilities using a manual wheelchair, transferring to a regular seat may be the option.
 Few wheelchairs, especially manual wheelchairs are built to withstand a crash in a motor vehicle.
-A transfer seat or swivel/turning chair may be a better option.
+A transfer seat or swivel chair may be a better option.
 Even if you transfer into a regular seat, a driver will want to secure or stow their manual wheelchair so it does not move in transit.

 Buses and Airplanes

-Some people with disabilities may use alternative methods of transportation such as buses, rental vans, and flight.
+Some people with disabilities may use alternative methods of transportation such as buses, rental vans, and airplanes.
 Buses often use straps to secure a motor wheelchair during their route.
 Many airlines require an aisle chair and may offer additional assistance to get on a flight; be sure to ask for what you need and allow plenty of time.